"""Sequence provider class."""

 block_durations = np.array(

-[self.get_block(block_idx).block_duration for block_idx in list(events_list.keys())]
+[self.get_block(block_idx).block_duration for block_idx in list(events_list.keys())],

 )